Udonium/pdsnd_github/README.md

 7. `user_stats(df)`: Displays statistics on user types, gender, and birth year.

 8. `main()`: Controls the flow of the script and allows the user to interactively explore data and restart if needed.

+**Note:**
+- Some data (like gender and birth year) may not be available for all cities, so the script handles these cases.

 ## License
 - Licensing information will be provided in subsequent revisions